“He knows who’s been naughty.”

 Dire-logue: “What you think this is, Glee?”

-A mooted remake of parent-upsetting 80s B-movie Silent Night, Deadly Night had been on the card for some time, and at the tail end of ’12 it finally arrived.
+A mooted remake of parent-upsetting 80s B-movie Silent Night, Deadly Night had been on the cards for some time, and at the tail end of ’12 it finally arrived.
 Week 2 of 2013 if you’re me.

 While it could just as easily pass for another sequel rather than a cover version, Silent Night maintains the core elements of the original film and its shoddy sequels: Killer Santa lays unpleasant folks to waste with mucho seasonal mirth.